 - Reliable cyber security tools to protect data and infrastructure

 Launched in 2011, DigitalOcean is a leading startup cloud hosting provider that focuses only on developers’ needs and SMBs (small and medium-sized businesses).
+It is a cloud infrastructure provider known for simplicity, developer-friendliness, and cost-effective virtual machines (called Droplets).
 This is unlike Amazon’s AWS which follows a everything-to-all-people approach.

 Over the years, DigitalOcean has seen massive growth and attracted large amounts of venture capital funding.